basicallydan/interfake/readme.md

 ## Version History

+* 1.9.0: Created the `.extends` methods to extend existing endpoints
+* 1.8.2: Bug fix for Windows
 * 1.8.1: Bug fix for responseheaders
 * 1.8.0: Querystring parameter values can now be regular expressions
 * 1.7.2: Fixed a bug where `.delay()` was not allowing chaining